 FEMA invests millions annually in hazard mitigation programs to improve safety, security, and economic prosperity.
 With the general belief that mitigation saves money but with limited hard evidence as to the magnitude of the long-term benefits, Congress mandated that FEMA commission an independent study to ensure that its investments are paying off.
 The most recent study, Natural Hazard Mitigation Saves: 2019 Report, was prepared by the Multihazard Mitigation Council of the National Institute of Building Sciences (NIBS).
 The results are impressive and overwhelmingly demonstrate that hazard mitigation is worth the investment, finding that on average, society saves $6 in future disaster costs for every $1 invested in federally funded mitigation grants.

-The planning process for each of the nine communities began in July 2021 and will continue through December 2023.
-Updates for each plan will be posted periodically throughout the process - please click on the corresponding page links to the right!
-Residents and stakeholders are encouraged to attend public engagement events that will be held to collect feedback and provide direction for the plan.
+Click on the following links to learn more about each community's new plan.
+Residents and stakeholders are encouraged to attend public engagement events that will be held to collect feedback and provide direction for the plans.